jualam/Concrete-Strength/README.md

 After data preprocessing, we trained a machine learning model to predict the compressive strength of the concrete mixture.
 This section includes:

 Linear Regression: A simple model to establish a baseline performance.
-Random Forest: An ensemble method to improve prediction accuracy.
+Ridge Regression: An ensemble method to improve prediction accuracy.
 Support Vector Machines (SVM): To further enhance performance.
 We split the dataset into training and testing sets and evaluated the models based on the root mean squared error (RMSE).